Marijuana is now an everyday topic of discussion around the country.

 - Beverages and sports drinks

 - Animal health

 In the U.S. alone, 34 states and Washington D.C. have legalized the use of medical marijuana, while 10 states and Washington D.C. have legalized adult use of recreational marijuana.

 Across the globe, 41 countries have legalized cannabis at the national or federal level.
 50 countries have legalized CBD products and 2 countries have legalized adult recreational use of marijuana.

-How to Invest in the Marijuana Boom
+How to Invest in Marijuana Stocks

 Over the counter market (OTC)